 The Senate passed S719 out of Judiciary Committee but the Personhood Constitutional Amendment did not receive “special order,” though it came close.
 The bill died with the end of the legislative session in June 2016.

 In January of 2017, personhood legislation was submitted to the SC Senate, by Senator Kevin Bryant (now Lieutenant Governor) and House of Representatives, by Representative Steven Long.
 Both the Senate and House bills were referred to their Judiciary Committees.
-Finally, in late March, Senator Rankin submitted S217 to a five-member subcommittee.
+Finally, in late March, Senator Rankin submitted S217 to a five-member subcommittee, chaired by Democrat Senator Margie Bright-Matthews.

 After vigorous debate, S217 was passed by a 12-9 vote in the full Senate Judiciary Committee on February 20, 2018.
-The bill then sat on the contested calendar until, in a surprise maneuver, it debated on the floor of the senate on May 1, 2018.
+Subsequently, Governor McMaster vigorously supported the bill, urging the Senate to get S217 to his desk.
+The bill then sat on the contested calendar until, in a surprise maneuver, it was debated on the floor of the senate on May 1, 2018.
 Senator Richard Cash spoke eloquently on the bill.
 On that day a committee amendment addressing contraceptives, in vitro fertilization, and life of the mother and child was adopted by a vote of 38-2.
 After a motion by Senator Cash failed to carry the bill over, the bill was again contested.
 The 2018 session ended without a vote on the bill.